Madhubala: Relationships and marriage

 Madhubala's first relationship was with her Badal co-star Prem Nath, in early 1951.
-They broke-up under six months due to religious differences.
-Nath nevertheless remained close to Madhubala and her father Ataullah Khan for the rest of their lives.
+They dated for six months before differences figured out due to religion—Nath was a Hindu.
+Although the relationship fizzled out soon, Nath nevertheless remained close to Madhubala and her father Ataullah Khan for the rest of their lives.
 Also in 1951, Madhubala began a romance with actor Dilip Kumar, whom she had earlier met working on Jwar Bhata (1944).
 Their affair went on to receive wide media attention throughout the decade.
 It had a positive impact on Madhubala and her friends have recalled the following few years as the happiest of her life.

 As their relationship progressed, Madhubala and Dilip got engaged but could not marry as Khan had some objections.
 Khan wanted Dilip to act in his production house's films, which the actor refused.
 Also, Dilip specified to Madhubala that if they were to marry, she will have to sever all ties with her family.
 She parted ways with him in 1957 amidst the court case over the production of Naya Daur (1957).
 Dilip testified against her and Khan in court, which left Madhubala devastated.
-In the meantime, Madhubala was proposed marriage by three of her co-stars: Bharat Bhushan, a widower, Pradeep Kumar and Kishore Kumar, both of whom were already married.
+In the meantime, Madhubala was proposed marriage by three of her co-stars: Bharat Bhushan, a widower, Pradeep Kumar and Kishore Kumar, both of whom had previously been married.

-On the sets of Chalti Ka Naam Gaadi (1958), Madhubala rekindled a friendship with Kishore Kumar, her childhood playmate and her friend Ruma Guha Thakurta's ex-husband.
-Following a two-year-long courtship, Madhubala married Kishore in court on 16 October 1960.
-The union was kept from the industry and was not announced until the newlyweds held a reception some days later.
-Moreover, the couple were considered mismatch due to their contrasting personalities.
+On the sets of Chalti Ka Naam Gaadi (1958), Madhubala rekindled a friendship with Kishore Kumar, who was a childhood acquaintance.
+They went on to date for two years and had a court marriage on 16 October 1960.
+There are reports suggesting that Kumar, a Hindu, had converted to Islam to marry her, but these claims have been refuted by her sister.
+The union was disliked by her father, as well as her in-laws who had not expected their son to marry a Muslim.
+Madhubala and Kishore also came to be considered a mismatch in the industry due to their contrasting personalities.